 Examples:

 Legacy Systems in Healthcare: Many healthcare organizations continue to rely on outdated legacy systems that are expensive to maintain and vulnerable to cyber threats.
-These systems often lack modern security features, making them prime targets for cyberattacks.
+These systems often lack modern security features, making them prime targets for cyberattacks and cyber risks.

 Outdated Industrial Control Systems (ICS): Many industrial sectors use outdated ICS, which are expensive to maintain and upgrade.
 These systems are increasingly becoming targets for cyberattacks, as seen in the Triton malware attack on a petrochemical plant in 2017.
 Upgrading these systems to modern, secure alternatives is essential for reducing risk.